-The applicant, followed by objectors, may cross examine any of the agencies following that witness's evidence in chief.
-The DLC may also ask questions of the reporting agencies.
+The DLC will cross examine any of the agencies following that witness's evidence in chief.
 The DLC will ascertain whether the reporting agencies believe that the application meets the prescribed criteria or that they oppose the granting of the application or seek specific conditions for any licence; or are neutral and present simply to assist the Committee.